OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlMeshGeometry.md

   - use mesh sidedness = 2

-  set single sidedness of the mesh, will affect the visibility of the mesh based on normal direction
+  <p>set single sidedness of the mesh, will affect the visibility of the mesh based on normal direction<\p>

   <h3>smooth_normal</h3>